 Nagappan S, Doyne EO, Roberts K, DeWitt TG.
 Pediatric education in office settings.
 Pediatric Annals.
 Feb 2010; 39(2): 67-71.

 Sell SHW, Merrill RE, Doyne EO, Zimsky EP.
 Long-term sequelae of Hemophilus Influenza meningitis.
 Pediatrics.
 Feb 1972; 49(2):206-11.

 Sell SHW, Webb WW, Pate JE, Doyne EO.
 Psychological sequelae to bacterial meningitis: two controlled studies.
 Pediatrics.
 Feb 1972; 49(2): 212-17.

 Anne Marie Fitz, MD, was in private practice in Kentucky for two years after residency.
-She has been with the General and Community Pediatrics division since 1998.
+She has been with the Division of General and Community Pediatrics since 1998.

 Derek D. Fletcher, MD

 Medically fragile children